 And that’s the exact thing that stands out in this video; the cheekiness, the fun, the giggles and above all, the overwhelming love and connection between mums and their children.
 It’s universal and no more or less extraordinary from one family to the next.
 And while there’s no doubt that there are endless differences between us, celebrating the similarities and the joys they bring is the simplest way of connecting, understanding and supporting one another.

-The video was made to coincide with World Down Syndrome Day on March 21, and it quickly went viral with close to a million views on YouTube.
 Both James Corden and singer Christina Perri tweeted their love of the video, with James calling it “the most beautiful Carpool Karaoke ever.”
 And we couldn’t agree more.

 If your ears need a lil’ something cool to listen to while you’re cleaning/walking/driving, have a listen to our On The Couch chat with Sally Obermeder, then head here to subscribe to our pod channel.